sws144/quant-trading/P1-AnalyzeTrades/README.md

 ### MLFlow & Virtual Env Update

-1. Install pipenv in desired environment ` pip install pipenv `
+1. Install pipenv in desired environment ` pip install pipenv ` in separate terminal
     1. (`py -0p` to see which one is default in windows)
     1. in linux/docker, specify specific python version docker container
 1. First time build/update: